Fly Fishing For Salmon: Tactics Used By Guides For More Salmon

 An angler fishing with all the right size gear For Alaska Salmon Fishing

-From there you will want to determine if you want to nymph fish for salmon, or streamer fish for salmon, and then set up your line accordingly.
-I discuss those methods below.
+From there, you will want to determine if you want to nymph fish for salmon, or streamer fish for salmon, and then set up your reel and line accordingly.

 Salmon Fly Rods